Henry Jacques Garrigues

 Henry Jacques Garrigues (June 6, 1831 – July 7, 1913) was a Danish-born American medical doctor considered to have introduced antiseptic obstetrics to the United States.

 Early life and education

-Henri Jacques Garrigues was born in Copenhagen, Denmark to the merchant of French Huguenot origin Jacques Louis Garrigue (1789–1854) and his wife Cecile Olivia Duntzfelt (1798–1863), daughter of Danish merchant William Duntzfelt and granddaughter of Frédéric de Coninck.
+Garrigues was born in Copenhagen, Denmark to the French Huguenot merchant Jacques Louis Garrigue (1789–1854) and his wife Cecile Olivia Duntzfelt (1798–1863), daughter of Danish merchant William Duntzfelt and granddaughter of Frédéric de Coninck.
 Charlotte Garrigue, the first lady of Czechoslovakia, was his niece.
-His first cousin was Malvine Garrigues, the noted soprano.
+His first cousin included Malvina Garrigues, the noted soprano.

 Career

 Garrigues graduated from the University of Copenhagen Faculty of Health Sciences with a medical degree in 1869.After graduating, Garrigues moved to the United States where he resided and worked in New York City.
 He was named an obstetric surgeon at the New York Maternity Hospital and a physician in the Gynecologic Department of the German Dispensary (now Lenox Hill Hospital).
 In 1877, Garrigues became a fellow of the American Gynecological Society and was made vice president in 1897.